 ISO/IEC 19770-3:2016 – establishes a set of terms and definitions used when discussing software entitlements (an essential part of software licenses).
 It also provides specifications for a transport format that enables the digital encapsulation of software entitlements, including associated metrics and their management.

 The key benefits associated with successful implementation and ongoing formalized management and oversite are as follows:

 Improve Financial Security

 The complexities of managing software assets, within an organization, make the managing costs a big challenge that can leave executives feeling financially vulnerable.
 Implementing a formal SAM strategy and approach should realize cost reductions with standardization throughout the software life cycle.
 Thus, corporate SAM decision-makers can secure the information needed to choose the most cost-effective licensing programs, provide better IT forecasting for budgeting activities, and receive tax benefits associated with software depreciation.

 Extend Liability Control

-A successful SAM strategy and approach helps prevent financial penalties and legal costs by ensuring that software licenses are compliant and prevent potential damage to the company brand / reputation that could arise from litigation.
+A successful SAM strategy and approach helps prevent financial penalties and legal costs by ensuring that software licenses are compliant and avoid potential damage to the company brand/reputation that could arise from litigation.
 SAM helps achieve compliance with government regulations that require strict standards of IT governance and controls.

 Compliant Corporate Governance

-Effective corporate governance includes two basic steps: (1) identifying the risks facing the business and (2) controlling and mitigating the identified risks before they can have an impact.
+Effective corporate governance includes two necessary steps: (1) identifying the risks facing the business and (2) controlling and mitigating the identified threats before they can have an impact.
 SAM helps identify business and compliance risks associated with software management and establish a set of well-structured best practices that help safeguard consistent management of these assets throughout the organization.